Settlement & statements

 Harvest sync

-If you use Harvest for time tracking, entries sync bidirectionally.
-Time logged in Harvest appears as proposals in Field's inbound queue.
-Time logged in Field pushes to Harvest.
+If you use Harvest for time tracking, time logged in Field pushes to Harvest automatically.
 The confirmed entries in Record are the source of truth for settlement — Harvest is a convenience layer, not the billing record.

 Overage handling

 When work exceeds the monthly budget, Field doesn't block it.
-The operator continues working and time is tracked at the slice rate.
-The overage amount appears on the client's next invoice.
+The operator continues working and time is tracked at the overage rate.
+The overage amount appears on the client's next statement.
 Operators can see budget consumption in real time on each site's dashboard — a percentage indicator shows how much of the monthly allocation has been used.